 The quilt is made up of these scrappy heart blocks, so begin by raiding your fabric and pulling everything you can find in your color scheme.
-I chose variety in pattern and color, as it added to the pixelated look of my blocks and gave them dimension, so matching fabrics wasn’t a concern for me.
+I chose variety in pattern and color, as it added to the pixelated look of my blocks and gave them dimension.
+Matching fabrics wasn’t a concern for me.
 I did choose to avoid most of my fabrics with a lot of white in them so the blocks would have good contrast with my white background.
 Let’s talk fabric and cutting requirements:

 Fabric requirements for the hearts (red, pink, purple, orange):